rodylg/GZDoomDemakeShaders/README.md

 - [ ] **NTSC TV-output Color grading**

 ## Version History
+**0.0.6 (2020-06-29)**
+* The monochromatic update.
+Added a bunch of monochrome palettes for phosphor CRTs and LCDs.
+* Added some CLUTs to test the Game Boy palettes.
+* Yet another attempt at fixing Delta Touch.

 **0.0.5 (2020-06-27)**
 * Added Apple IIgs, EGA, VGA and 9/12/15/16/18 bits palettes.
 * Ammended Amiga OCS/ECS and MSX2 CLUTs.